 - BGI 1 Gardens and Ecology

 - BGI 2 Tree Planting and Preservation

-- BGI3 Lighting
+- BGI 3 Lighting

 - BGI 4 Local Green Spaces.

-The following Evidence Base documents provide specific support:
+Policy G5 of The London Plan (Publication) and the approach to urban greening and the following Evidence Base documents provide specific support:

-- (3) National Planning Policy Framework, February 2019 (para.70) - (39) BGI The need for a biodiversity policy - (40) Urban domestic gardens (IV): the extent of the resource and its associated features - (41) Blooming London Greenspace Information for Greater London - (42) Scaling up from gardens: biodiversity conservation in urban environments - (43) Urban domestic gardens (IX): Composition and richness of the vascular plant flora, and implications for native biodiversity - (44) London Assembly Planning Committee London Plan response, March 2018 (paras.
+- (3) National Planning Policy Framework, February 2019 (para.70) - (4) London Plan Policy G5 Urban Greening Factor - (39) BGI The need for a biodiversity policy - (40) Urban domestic gardens (IV): the extent of the resource and its associated features - (41) Blooming London Greenspace Information for Greater London - (42) Scaling up from gardens: biodiversity conservation in urban environments - (43) Urban domestic gardens (IX): Composition and richness of the vascular plant flora, and implications for native biodiversity - (44) London Assembly Planning Committee London Plan response, March 2018 (paras.
 9.11, 9.15, 9.18) - (45) House of Lords Select Committee on NERC 2006 written and oral evidence (oral evidence provided on 16 January 2018 (QQ 197-208) to the Select Committee on the Natural Environment and Rural Communities Act, by the Rt.
 Hon.
 Michael Gove MP. - (46) Benefits of restoring ecosystem services in urban areas

-- (47) Spaces Wild, London Wildlife Trust - (51) Surface water The biggest flood risk of all GOV.UK

-(52) and (52i) to (52 xxxiii)

-- (53) AECOM Contribution of Trees to the Townscape.pdf - (54) Nature Recovery Network report for DEFRA.pdf - (55) Doses of Neighborhood Nature- The Benefits for Mental Health of Living with Nature .pdf - (56) DEFRA house sparrow losses.pdf - (57) WLGF policy support_Redacted.pdf - (107) Environment Bill, 15.10.19 - (112) MHCLG Natural Environment Guidance, 21.7.19 - (135) Flood and Surface Water management Act, 2010 - (136) DEFRA Surface Water Management An Action Plan, July 2018 - (143) Biodiversity net gain.
-Good practice principles for development A practical guide.pdf - (144) Planning Practice Guidance light pollution.pdf - (146) Planning Practice Guidance Natural Environment.pdf - (147) Wildlife Gardening Forum support.pdf - (149) High Court holds that some residential gardens are not brownfield.pdf
+- (47) Spaces Wild, London Wildlife Trust - (51) Surface water The biggest flood risk of all GOV.UK - (52) and (52i) to (52 xxxiii) - (53) AECOM Contribution of Trees to the Townscape.pdf - (54) Nature Recovery Network report for DEFRA.pdf - (55) Doses of Neighborhood Nature- The Benefits for Mental Health of Living with Nature.pdf - (56) DEFRA house sparrow losses.pdf - (57) WLGF policy support_Redacted.pdf - (107) Environment Bill, 15.10.19 - (112) MHCLG Natural Environment Guidance, 21.7.19 - (135) Flood and Surface Water Management Act, 2010 - (136) DEFRA Surface Water Management An Action Plan, July 2018 - (143) Biodiversity net gain.
+Good practice principles for development A practical guide.pdf - (144) Planning Practice Guidance light pollution.pdf - (146) Planning Practice Guidance Natural Environment.pdf - (147) Two rear extensions appeal decision Appeal Ref- APP/X5210/D/20/3254388.pdf - (149) High Court holds that some residential gardens are not brownfield.pdf - (151) The Environment Bill Explanatory Notes.pdf - (152) 1 Elsworthy Terrace APPEAL DECISION 3177331.pdf - (153) CPG Amenity artificial light, July 2020 draft.pdf - (158) Two rear extensions appeal decision Appeal Ref- APP/X5210/D/20/325438.pdf - (159) POST-PB-0036.

 The London Borough of Camden is designated a "lead local flood authority".
-In 2002, Frognal, Finchley Road, Templewood Avenue, Templewood Gardens, Chesterford Gardens, Bracknell Gardens and Platt's Lane were flooded 11.
+In 2002, Frognal, Finchley Road, Templewood Avenue, Templewood Gardens, Chesterford Gardens, Bracknell Gardens and Platt's Lane were flooded11.
 The Chief Executive of the Environment Agency describes in his speech of 17 October 2018 how "surface water flooding is a risk which is growing" and "surface water flooding is now included on the national risk register".
 In Hampstead in 1975, a surface water flood caused 250 people to be made homeless and the closure of four railway stations.

 Moreover, recommendation 9 of the Sir William Pitt review of the 2007 floods states that, "Householders should no longer be able to lay impermeable surfaces as of right on front gardens and the Government should consult on extending this to back gardens and business premises."
-Camden's Local Plan policy CC2 also notes (para 8.36) the role of green spaces / gardens in reducing surface water run-off.
+Camden's Local Plan policy CC2 also notes (para 8.36) the role of green spaces / gardens in reducing surface water run-off

-Within London, gardens are vital as a priority habitat for the London Biodiversity Action Plan, and a core habitat focus for London Wildlife Trust's Living Landscapes vision in the capital .
+Within London, gardens are vital as a priority habitat for the London Biodiversity Action Plan, and a core habitat focus for London Wildlife Trust's Living Landscapes vision in the capital12.